 They’ve always got a fine balance of rotating beers on tap and to-go in crowlers or growlers.
 Hang out in their beer garden for an afternoon, and marvel at their quaint and charming little brewery.

-Brewing up a mix of hopped-up IPAs, crisp lagers, and fruited sours, Tribus has fun with their beers.
+Brewing up a mix of hopped-up IPAs, crisp lagers, and fruited sours, Tribus has fun with its beers.
 Because of this, they’ve quickly developed a die-hard fan base.
-They possess the rare talent of staying trendy, but producing only the highest quality beers across their entire range.
+They possess the rare talent of staying trendy but producing only the highest quality beers across their entire range.

 Juice Cleanse, is their over-the-top sour ale with Sabro and El Dorado hops, acai, blueberry, mango, strawberry, and lactose.
 For hop heads, IPAs, like Adult Content, are bursting with contemporary hop-derived juiciness.